prabhamatta/pdf_chat_app/README.md

 │   └── index.html
 └── uploads/

-**Step7: Run the application:
+** Step7: Run the application:
+**

-# Make sure your virtual environment is activated
+Make sure your virtual environment is activated
-# On macOS/Linux:
+On macOS/Linux:
 source venv/bin/activate

-# Run the Flask application
+Run the Flask application
 python3 app.py

-**Step8: Access the application:
+** Step8: Access the application:

-** Step8: Open your web browser
+**

 Go to http://127.0.0.1:5000
 You should see the PDF Chat Application interface